enzedonline/Human-Activity-Recognition-Using-Smartphones-master/README.md

 |12 | BodyBodyGyroMag |
 |13 | BodyBodyGyroJerkMag |

 It's possible to split further breaking into 2 groups for those that begin with Body and those with Gravity.
-Or does each core type require its own group (e.g. Body Acc, BodyGyro, GravityAcc etc.) from which additional measurement types may be derived.
+Or does each core type require its own group (e.g. `BodyAcc`, `BodyGyro`, `GravityAcc` etc.) from which additional measurement types may be derived.

 In the end, it comes down to what is the right format for the requirement at hand (and perhaps a few proactive additional features if they don't incur unnecessary time and performance, such as the additional measurementID and source columns here which will allow additional methods of grouping and subsetting in the future if required).